smICA: Open-Source Software for Quantitative, Lifetime-Resolved Mapping of Absolute Fluorophore Concentrations in Living

 Before each experiment, calibration measurements were performed using the fluorescence correlation spectroscopy technique (FCS).
-Depending on the laser and the fluorophore under study, we performed calibration using Rhodamine 110 (for 485 nm laser line), Rhodamine B (561 nm laser line) and Alexa Fluor 647 (for 641 nm laser line).
-The diffusion coefficients for both dyes at 25 degrees were taken from the reference \citenum{Kapusta2010}.
-For measurements in living cells, the calibration measurements were performed at 36 degrees, and the diffusion coefficients were recalculated, including the change in temperature and viscosity.
-We get the structure parameter $\kappa$ (fixed in target FCS measurements), the width of the focal volume, $\omega$, and focal volume, $\Veff$ from the calibration measurements.
-Then we performed FCS measurements of our samples to determine the molecular brightness, $B$ of used probes.
-We obtained the average number of molecules in the confocal focus, $\Nm$ from analysing FCS auto-correlation curve and photon-counts per second, $\cntrate$ from the raw FCS time-trace signal.
-To determine the $\cntrate$ for a given FCS measurement, we calculated the cumulative sum of detected photons for each second of measurement and fitted the result with homogeneous linear function ($y = ax$). $\cntrate$ is equal to the slope of the fitted function.
-The brightness is given as $B = \cntrate/\Nm$.
-For each sample we performed a series of FCS measurements and calculated an average value of $B$ from the series.\\ FCS measuremewnts in cells were performed in the cell cytoplasm trying to avoid the endoplasmic reticulum and the bright spots where the accumulation of mRNA molecules is expected.
-The stipped region of the cell marked in Figure \ref{fig:fcs_region} depicts region of the cell where typical FCS measurements were conducted.
+The FCS data were acquired using the SymPhoTime64 software (PicoQuant) and analysed using the open-source FcsIT software.\cite{kalwarczyk_2026_19367803, FcsIT_Kalwarczyk2026_arXiv} Depending on the laser and the fluorophore under study, we performed calibration using aqueous solutions of Rhodamine 110 (for 485 nm laser line), or Rhodamine B (561 nm laser line).
+The diffusion coefficients of dyes at 25\textcelsius\ were taken from the reference \citenum{Kapusta2010}.
+For measurements in living cells, the calibration measurements were performed at 36\textcelsius, and the diffusion coefficients were recalculated, including the change in temperature and viscosity.
+From the calibration measurements, we get the structure parameter $\kappa$ (fixed in target FCS measurements), the width of the focal volume, $\omega$, and the focal volume, $\Veff$.
+The molecular brightness of the probes, $B$, was determined under the same conditions as the final measurement; same power of the laser and same environment (water for \textit{in vitro} measurements and the living cell cytoplasm).\\ First, we obtained the average number of molecules in the confocal focus, $\Nm$, from analysing the FCS autocorrelation curve and photon-counts per second, $\cntrate$, from the raw FCS time-trace signal.
+To determine the $\cntrate$ for a given FCS measurement, we calculated the cumulative number of detected photons for each second of measurement, $\Npt$ and fitted the result with the linear function $\Npt = \cntrate t$.
+The molecular brightness is given as $B = \cntrate/\Nm$.
+For each sample, we performed a series of FCS measurements and calculated an average value of $B$ from the series.\\ FCS measurements in cells were performed in the cell cytoplasm, trying to avoid the endoplasmic reticulum.
+The stripped region of the cell marked in the Figure \ref{fig:fcs_region} depicts the region of the cell where typical FCS measurements were conducted.